danniesim/auto-commit-message/.github/CONTRIBUTING.md

 ## Contacts

-If you have any questions about contributing to the project, please contact by [creating an issue](https://github.com/di-sukharev/open-commit/issues) on the GitHub issue tracker.
+If you have any questions about contributing to the project, please create an issue using the GitHub issue tracker.

 ## License